B7rian/fdd/README.md

 ## HOWTO for some use cases

-### I have this pile of rsynced files and I want to convert it to a piggyback repo.
+### I have this pile of rsynced files and I want to convert it to a fdd repo.

-### I have a bunch of files and a checksum file and want to convert it to a piggyback repo
+### I have a bunch of files and a checksum file and want to convert it to a fdd repo

 ### Same as above, but some of the files are corrupted or missing and checksum fails